marwan42069/network-rising-story/character-cheat-sheets/long.md

 * What is your idea of perfect happiness?

-A world in which every human is exploring his fullest potential.

 * What is your greatest fear?

-The Happening will happen and destroy technological society a we know it.

 * What is the trait you most deplore in yourself?

 * What is the trait you most deplore in others?